-Standards for activities in the Business Mixed Use Zone Non-compliance status 16.5A.1 For all restricted discretionary and discretionary activities under Rules 16.4 and 16.5, applications for resource consent shall include a statement confirming that the relevant design elements from the Business Mixed Use Design Guide 2023 have been considered, including a summary of any particular aspects of the proposal that have resulted from that consideration.
-NC

-Standards Use Zone for activities located in the Business Mixed Non- compliance status 16.5.1 nd sunlight access - sites adjoining a zone or separated by a road from a zone RD Discre etion is restricted to: 16.5.1.1 Buildings on sites adjoining, or separated by a road from, a Residential zone shall not project beyond a recession line constructed at the following angles inclined towards the site: from points 3m above the Residential zone boundary. a. from any point 8m above the boundary with the High-Density Residential Zone or Medium Density Residential at 60 degrees; and b. from any point 4m above the boundary with the Lower Density Suburban Residential Zone at 60 degrees.
-45° applied on the northern boundary; and 35° applied on all other boundaries Where a site adjoins a Residential Zone all buildings shall be set back not less than 3m. a. b. the visual effects of the height, scale, location and appearance of the building, in terms of visual dominance and loss of residential privacy on adjoining properties and any resultant shading effects; and For 30-46 Gorge Road (as shown on the District Plan web mapping application) integration of the development with Horne Creek, including site layout and landscaping.
-16.5.1.3 For 30-46 Gorge Road (as shown on the District Plan web mapping application):
+Standards for activities in the Business Mixed Use Zone Non-compliance status 16.5A.1 For all restricted discretionary and discretionary activities under Rules 16.4 and 16.5, applications for resource consent shall include a statement confirming that the relevant design elements from the Business Mixed Use Design Guide 2023± have been considered, including a summary of any particular aspects of the proposal that have resulted from that consideration.
+NC ndards for activities located in the Business Mixed 2 Zone Non-compliance status Resi backs and sunlight access - sites adjoining a sidential zone or separated by a road from a sidential zone RD Discretion is restricted to: 16.5 5.1.1 Buildings on sites adjoining, or separated by a road from, a Residential zone shall not project beyond a recession line constructed at the following angles inclined towards the site: from points 3m above the Residential zone boundary. a. from any point 8m above the boundary with the High-Density Residential Zone or Medium Density Residential at 60 degrees; and b. from any point 4m above the boundary with the Lower Density Suburban Residential Zone at 60 degrees.
+45° applied on the northern boundary; and 35° applied on all other boundaries 5.1.2 Where a site adjoins a Residential Zone all buildings shall be set back not less than 3m.
+5.1.3 For 30-46 Gorge Road (as shown on the District Plan web mapping application): a. the visual effects of the height, scale, location and appearance of the building, in terms of visual dominance and loss of residential privacy on adjoining properties and any resultant shading effects; and b.
+For 30-46 Gorge Road (as shown on the District Plan web mapping application) integration of the development with Horne Creek, including site layout and landscaping.

 Standards for activities located in the Business Mixed Use Zone Non-compliance status a.
 Standards 16.5.1.1 and 16.5.1.2 only apply to the boundary with 10A-10B Boundary Street; and b.
 Buildings shall be set back not less than 4.5m from the property boundary adjacent to Horne Creek.
-16.5.2 Storage RD Outdoor storage and storage of waste and recycling shall Discretion is restricted to: be screened from public places and adjoining Residential zones. a. the effects on visual amenity; b. the location relative to the public realm and adjoining residential properties; c. consistency with the character of the locality; and whether pedestrian and vehicle access is compromised.
+16.5.2 Storage RD Outdoor storage and storage of waste and recycling shall be screened from public places and adjoining Residential zones.
+Discretion is restricted to: a. the effects on visual b. the location relative to the public realm and adjoining residential properties; c. consistency with the character of the locality; and d. whether pedestrian and vehicle access is compromised.
 16.5.3 Residential and visitor accommodation activities RD All residential activities and visitor accommodation; Discretion is restricted to: 16.5.3.1 on sites adjoining Gorge Road in Queenstown located within 10m of the boundary adjoining Gorge Road, or 16.5.3.2 on sites adjoining Sir Tim Wallis Drive in Three Parks Wānaka located within 10m of the boundary adjoining Sir Tim Wallis Drive; a. the effects of residential and visitor accommodation activities at ground floor level on surrounding buildings and activities; shall be restricted to first floor level or above, with the exception of foyer and stairway spaces at ground level to facilitate access to upper levels. b. the location of residential and visitor accommodation activities at ground floor level relative to the public realm; c. the maintenance of active and articulated street frontages.
 16.5.4 Building Coverage D Maximum building coverage of 75%